trademarks

 The examining attorney will then review the submitted response to determine if all refusals and/or requirements have been satisfied.
 Approximately 1 to 2 months go to step 5a or step 5b.

 If the applicant does not respond within 6 months from the date theOffice action was issued, the application is abandoned.
-The term “abandoned”means that the application process has ended and the trademark will not register.
+The term “abandoned” means that the application process has ended and the trademark will not register.
 Filing fees are NOT refunded when applications abandon.

 Abandoned applications are “dead,” since they are no longer pending or under consideration for approval.
 To continue the application process, the applicant must file a petition to revive the application within 2 months of the abandonment date.
 If more than 2 months after the abandonment date, the petition will be denied as untimely and the applicant must file a new application with the appropriate fee(s).

-To make sure this will not happen, Lloyd & Mousilli offers this service to our customers.
+To make sure this will not happen, Lloyd & Mousilli offers this service to clients like yourself.

 If the applicant's response overcomes the refusals and/or satisfies all requirements, the examining attorney approves the mark for publication in the Official Gazette (OG).
 The OG, a weekly online publication, gives notice to the public that the USPTO plans to issue a registration.